VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

   Defend

   Now in this step we'll be going over how to defend against this kind of aggressive scan.<brr> On your Ubuntu VM we will be installing a UFW which stands for uncomplicated firewall that we will enable and configure.
   <br> The command needed is: 'sudo apt install ufw' to install the firewall.
-Next we can enable it by typing the command: 'sudo ufw enable'.
+Next we can enable it by typing the command: 'sudo ufw enable'.<br> You should also enter the command: 'sudo ufw enable ssh' this adds a rule to the UFW
+  configuration to allow incoming traffic on the default SSH port (port 22).
+It ensures that SSH connections can reach your server.

   ![ufw install ubuntu](https://github.com/user-attachments/assets/f1e7941c-5aa7-4608-a367-b33b40c4d494)

+##

+Now that you've done everything about you can check the status of your UFW to make sure everything is up and running.
+To do this enter the command: 'sudo ufw status'